GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 Finally, the overscan section is trimmed off and the AstroData is written to a new file.

-The make the example more complete, we use the file created in the Variance section.
+To make the example more complete, we use the file created in the Variance section.
 We will propagate the variance and trim the variance planes too.

 ::